Links on Android Authority may earn us a commission. Learn more.

 - Smartphone notifications: Most Fitbit devices mirror your smartphone notifications, allowing you to see messages, emails, and app notifications directly on your wrist.
 If you’re an Android user, you can even reply to messages with preset message responses.

-- On-wrist phone calls: The Fitbit Sense and Versa 3 both have a microphone and speaker.
+- On-wrist phone calls: The Fitbit Sense, Sense 2, Versa 4, and Versa 3 have a microphone and speaker.
 As long as your wearable is connected to your phone, you can receive phone calls right from your watch.

 - Voice assistants: Some Fitbit smartwatches offer two voice assistants: Amazon Alexa and Google Assistant.
 Both work well, though they are limited in functionality compared to the version you’d find on a smart speaker.